 Q: Who makes the decision of which groups can get funding?

-A: Red Umbrella Fund grantees are selected through a global peer review process in which sex workers have a large majority.
+A: Red Umbrella Fund grantees are selected through a global peer review process of sex worker activists.
 More information can be found here.

 Q: When will I receive an answer to my grant proposal?

-A: We aim to inform all applicants of the final decision concerning their application by 1 November 2016 .
+A: We aim to inform all applicants of the final decision concerning their application before 1 November.

 Q: I received a decline and would like more information about why my group was not selected for a grant, how do I do that?